infolektuell/gradle-typst/README.md

 - [x] Convert unsupported image formats to format supported by Typst (ImageMagick required)
 - [x] Merge generated PDF files into one file using [PDFBox]
 - [x] Works well with Gradle's [Configuration Cache] and [Build cache]
+- [x] Runs on JVM 17 and above

 ## Requirements

 The plugin expects these tools being installed locally:

+- Java 17 or above
 - [ImageMagick] for image conversion (Optional)

 ## Usage